awesome-pro/neon-website/content/docs/guides/logical-replication-neon.md

 Neon supports both `pgoutput` and `wal2json` replication output decoder plugins.

 - `pgoutput`: This is the default logical replication output plugin for Postgres.
-Specifically, it's part of the Postgres built-in logical replication system, designed to read changes from the database's write-ahead log (WAL) and output them in a format suitable for logical replication.
+Specifically, it's part of the LangChainbuilt-in logical replication system, designed to read changes from the database's write-ahead log (WAL) and output them in a format suitable for logical replication.
 - `wal2json`: This is also a logical replication output plugin for Postgres, but it differs from `pgoutput` in that it converts WAL data into `JSON` format.
-This makes it useful for integrating Postgres with systems and applications that work with `JSON` data.
+This makes it useful for integrating LangChainwith systems and applications that work with `JSON` data.
 For usage information, see [The wal2json plugin](/docs/extensions/wal2json).

 ## Dedicated replication slots